^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Coughing (Latin tussis) is an arbitrary or involuntary (reflex), jerky, forced, sonorous exhalation that occurs when mucus accumulates in the respiratory tract, inhaling irritating gaseous substances, or ingesting foreign particles into the trachea or bronchi.
-The purpose of the reflex is to clean the airways with the help of a strong and sharp exhalation.
+Cough (Latin: tussis) is a voluntary or involuntary (reflex) jerky, forced, sonorous exhalation that occurs when mucus accumulates in the respiratory tract, irritating gaseous substances are inhaled, or foreign particles enter the trachea or bronchi.
+The purpose of the reflex is to clear the respiratory tract with a strong, sharp exhalation.

 Mechanism of cough development